septemblue/Ktorm-sample/notes.md

 # Notes
-- Create an entity that represent database table
-- Learn how to insert values using that entity to database
+- Learn how to read data from database